 This Youtube video is from our Nashville location but will give you an idea of what to expect on your visit here…authentic German food, cold beer in a relaxing atmosphere.

 The brewery closed in 1954 and the original building was demolished in 1963.
 To keep the Gerst name alive, grandson, William J. Gerst opened the Gerst Haus Restaurant at 315 2nd Avenue North in 1955.
 Due to its proximity to the Nashville Courthouse, it became a popular hang out for attorneys and politicians throughout the 1960’s.
 The Gerst Haus relocated in 1970 to 228 Woodland Street and remained there until 1998 when it was demolished to make room for the Tennessee Titans Stadium.
 The much awaited third Gerst Haus finally opened after a 2 year absence in August of 2000 at 301 Woodland Street were it remains.Today ownership of the Gerst Haus belongs to Jim and Jerry Chandler, who purchased it in 1988.
 The Chandler Brothers commissioned the Evansville Brewing Company to begin brewing Gerst Haus Premium Amber beer.
 They brewed Gerst Amber until the brewery declared bankruptcy in 1997.
-The Pittsburg Brewing Company Purchased the Evansville Brewing Company the following year and continues providing Gerst Amber beer in the tradition of the original Gerst Brewery.
+Currently, Gerst Amber beer is proudly brewed at Yazoo Brewery in Nashville, Tennessee.